 Prof. Wierzbicki presented the EVA project at the workshop with partners from Rome, Italy.

 Prof. Wierzbicki is Committee Member of the 5th European Conference on Social Media – the ECSM18.
 ECSM18 seeks to establish a home for researchers and practitioners with a wide range of approaches to engaging with the impact, use and potential of social media across disciplines.

 The host of the the ECSM18 will be the Limerick Institute of Technology in Ireland.

-The Master in Documentary Filmmaking is a highly practical, applied program in the production of documentary film for cinema, television or other media platforms.
-From the beginning of the master program, students will start working on the portfolio for the production of a feature documentary film that will represent their final dissertation work, while also taking other theoretical, and practical courses, with the possibility of choosing from a number of elective courses offered.
+Documentary Filmmaking is a master program started at the Babeș-Bolyai University in Cluj.
+Im March a workshop in Baru Mare, Romania, was held to bring together young filmmakers, academics and professionals in documentaries.
+From the beginning of the master program, students work on the portfolio for the production of a feature documentary film that will represent their final dissertation work, while also taking other theoretical and practical courses, with the possibility of choosing from a number of elective courses offered.

 Robert J. Wierzbicki gave the students an introduction to interactive approaches in cinema.